ansys/pyfluent/doc/source/user_guide/index.rst

     solver = launch_fluent(mode="solver")

-You can launch Fluent in meshing mode with:
+You can launch Fluent in meshing mode with this code:

 .. code:: python